More photographers in Kalmthout, Belgium

-Karin Borghouts is a photographer of architecture based in Antwerp, Belgium.
+Karin Borghouts is a photographer of architecture based in Kalmthout, Belgium.

 May be because we wanted to distinguish divisare from the web that is condemned to a sort of vertical communication, always with the newest architecture at the top of the page, as the "cover story," "the focus."

 Content that was destined, just like the oh-so-new architecture that had just preceded it a few hours earlier, to rapidly slide down, day after day, lower and lower, in a vertical plunge towards the scrapheap of page 2.